Save with the Cheap Museum Pass Berlin on Entry Tickets

 The Museum Pass Berlin gives admission to over 30 of Berlin’s museums and galleries on three consecutive days for €32.
 A reduced-price version is also available at €16 mostly for pupils, students, and the unemployed (suitable identification required) but note that under 18s enter many museums for free anyway.

-The Berlin Museum Pass can be fantastic value for money and often pays for itself after four museum visits.
-The more expensive museums in Berlin charge around €12-€14 (Pergamon DasPanorama, Neues Museum, Neue Nationalgalerie, Hamburger Bahnhof), or €24 for a Museum Island day ticket, but even two visits per day to smaller museums should save the bearer of the Museum Pass handsomely.
+Is the Berlin Museum Pass worth it?
+Absolutely!
+The museum pass is fantastic value for money and often pays for itself after four museum visits.
+The more expensive museums in Berlin charge around €12-€14 (Pergamon DasPanorama, Neues Museum, Neue Nationalgalerie, Hamburger Bahnhof), or €24 for a Museum Island Berlin day ticket, but even two visits per day to smaller museums should save the bearer of the Museum Pass handsomely.

 Buying and Saving with the Berlin Museum Pass